Shiva7071007/tumloader/README.md

 # tumloader
-A simple java program to create a download list for all images and gifs from a tumblr blog which can be downloaded using any downloader like idm (windows) or uget (linux) , etc.
+A simple java program to create a download list for all images and gifs from a tumblr blog which can be downloaded using any downloader like idm (windows), uget (linux), ADM(android), etc.

-this program uses tumblr api v1 ( for details goto https://www.tumblr.com/docs/en/api/v1 )

 -----------------------------method to use----------------------------------